 Small business, by the numbers

 Social media presents an unprecedented opportunity for small businesses to connect with one of the largest, most engaged audiences in the world.
-Nearly 70% of all Australians are active on at least one social media channel, with 57% of those accessing it daily, and 25% checking over five times a day.
-Some 92% of students under 25, and 67% of mums access Facebook on a daily basis.
+According to the 2017 Sensis Social Media report, nearly 80% of all Australians are active on at least one social media channel, with 59% of those accessing it daily, and over a third checking over five times a day.
+Some 99% of people aged 18-29 are on social media, and 86% of people aged 40-49.

-Only 48% of small-medium sized businesses have a social media presence, compared to 79% of large businesses.
-And of those businesses that don’t currently have a social media presence, 17% expect to add one in the next 12 months.
+Only 47% of small-medium sized businesses have a social media presence, compared to 60% of large businesses.
+Large businesses are leading the way, with 90% of large businesses having a social media strategy.
 Consumers are also on board – proven to be more likely to trust a brand if it interacts with its customers on social media and regularly updates content.
-60% of people who discover a business on Facebook will remain there to learn more, and around 62% of small business owners believe social media investment will contribute to an increase in sales.

 Though the list of new social channels grows by the day, we’ll take a look at the ‘big four’ and how your small business can use them to effectively reach your audience.